Procurement of Legal Services

 Government agencies must refer all requests for legal advice, civil litigation, and commercial and conveyancing legal services to Crown Law.

 Crown Law is comprised of the Office of the Solicitor-General, the Office of the Crown Solicitor, and the Office of the Director of Public Prosecutions.
-Crown Law services provided are free of charge to agencies including the Tasmanian Health Service (but excluding Statutory Authorities).
+Crown Law services provided are free of charge to agencies (excluding Statutory Authorities).
 If you are not sure whether this includes your agency, advice should be sought from Crown Law directly.
 There are certain circumstances where some charge may apply, such as when there are recovery rights from third parties - Crown Law will advise agencies when this may apply.

 Where Crown Law are unable to provide the services